bloominstituteoftechnology/back-end-project-week/notes.md

 Talked to PM -- he wants me to make sure my Heroku stuff is working before redoing the front end from the ground up.
 Didn't ask him about timelines, but generally speaking, I think my Auth sprint (sucessfully wiring up my backend to my front end) plus successful Heroku deployment should _functionally_ count for like, 90% of the work of the back end sprint.

 Feeling pretty good, about to do the Heroku tutorial.

+--

+Feeling... less good, but ultimately accomplished.
+It took a ton of syntax debugging to get the `process.env.PORT` working.
+I successfully identified the _cause_ of my non-functioning Heroku deployment, but it took an awful long time for me to figure out what to do in order to make it functional.
+Still feeling ok about it, though, especially given how far I am toward MVP features.